 The DTC programmes are structured 4 year DPhil programmes; applications and admissions for the separate themes are handled by the DTC.
 The awards are generous, and although the fees are covered at the Home/EU rate, International students who are offered places may get additional funding via a Clarendon Scholarship.

 The first year of each programme consists of taught courses or laboratory rotations, after which the students are assigned a Department and spend three years of independent research in a single laboratory (in this respect, the programme differs from the NDM Prize Studentships, which are for 4 years in a single laboratory).
 Supervisors in the NDM participate in the following themes:

 - Structural Biology: from Molecules to Cells

 - Chromosome and Developmental Biology: The Cell in Heredity and Development.

 Clinically qualified applicants can apply for an Oxford Wellcome Trust Training Fellowship for Clinicians in Basic Science.
 These 3 year studentships enable qualified clinicians to study for a D.Phil. in the basic science of the following themes: Neurosciences, Infection & Immunity, Cardiovascular Medicine, Haematology & Haematopoiesis and Metabolic Medicine (which also includes Diabetes, Endocrinology and Nephrology).
 Alternatively, clinicians can apply directly to the MRC (MRC Clinical Research Training Fellowships), CRUK or Wellcome Trust (Wellcome Trust PhD Programmes for Clinicians) or other specialist research charities for a Clinical Training Fellowship.
 You should discuss options with your prospective supervisor.
-Clinicians may also register for the degree of Doctor of Medicine (DM), further details of which are available from the division.
 Clinicians in training are counted as University employees.